 Spinner Rack Remembrances

 From the time that comics began to be sold, there have been attempts to increase their sales and popularity.
 Newsstands were the first to carry comics, as they were a product of the newspaper industry - an attempt to keep the presses running and cut down on maintenance costs.
 Point-of-Purchase advertisements were popular in the industry and eventually led to racks specifically for products like newspapers, magazines and, eventually comics.
 These were typically wire racks and had metal signage attached.
-The art of these racks has fascinated me since I was a kid.
-I've restored a few examples of these signs, altered others to match the aesthetic of the comics at that time.
-Hope you enjoy my examples.
+The art of these racks has fascinated our Webmaster as a kid.
+Our Webmaster has restored a few examples of these signs, altered others to match the aesthetic of the comics at that time.
+Hope you enjoy our examples.